 You can also put it in another room to dry and make it last longer.
 Avoid putting it into a drawer or any other enclosed area that might keep it from drying out properly.
 Dermatologists suggest replacing your shower loofah every two to three months.

 But if you notice a smell, mold starting to grow, or any kind of color change before then, it’s time to compost this one and start fresh.
 Use your best judgment when it comes to the life of your loofah.
 They have different shelf lives depending on how often you use them, how well you clean them, and whether or not they fully dry out between each use.

 In the bathroom and the kitchen, natural loofahs are an excellent alternative to traditional skincare and cleaning products.
 It’s time to ditch your old bath poufs and kitchen sponges and try something better for both you and the planet.
 You can also check out 3 amazing benefits of soap saver bag here.

 After all, what combination can be better than that?
 At EcoRoots, we make eco-friendly, affordable, and multi-purpose products that you can be proud of and excited to use.
 We make it easy to make the switch to a more sustainable life.
 Our products can be used in the kitchen, bathroom, bedroom, and everywhere in between.

 Our beauty products are among some of our customers’ favorites zero waste skin care products, and we know you’ll love them, too!
 Every shipment is plastic-free, using only recyclable or compostable materials to get your goodies from our front door to yours.
-Plus, we donate a portion of every sale to Ocean Conservancy through our membership with 1% for the Planet.
+Plus, we donate a portion of our sales to Ocean Conservancy.
 We’re dedicated to the eco-friendly movement, and we love seeing how many consumers are, too!